-Zamfara Emirate Council Distributes Money, Grains As Zakkat - Nigeria Today
+Zamfara Emirate Council distributes money, grains as Zakkat - Nigeria Today

 The emir, who is the chairman of the Zakkat Collection Committee of the emirate, also disclosed that 570 bags of assorted grains were collected from farmers which would be shared to the needy, especially orphans, widows and the less-privileged in the emirate.

-The post Zamfara Emirate Council Distributes Money, Grains As Zakkat appeared first on leadership.ng.
+The post Zamfara Emirate Council distributes money, grains as Zakkat appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share